| |

 10. R.I.P.

-Together with At War, Blood Feast were probably one of the better known acts
+Together with At War, Blood Feast may have been among the better known acts on

-The band's debut Kill For Pleasure is quite a primitive, Slayerish
+New Renaissance Records.
+The band's debut release Kill For Pleasure

-Feast sound was Gary Markovitch's nasty vocals that add to the somewhat wicked
+mentioning is Gary Markovitch's nasty vocal delivery that adds to the wicked

 |